billbuchanan/esecurity/unit02_symmetric/lab/README.md

-PS … remember to add “import base64”.
+PS … remember to add "import base64".

 ## F	Catching exceptions
 If we try “1jDmCTD1IfbXbyyHgAyrdg==” with a passphrase of “hello”, we should get a country.
 What happens when we try the wrong passphrase?